Builderbot2000/Dungeon-Maze/README.md

 4. Go to VCS|Git|Push and specify push to your personal branch.

-5. Click push and create a
+5. Click push and create a pull request if the change is completely done.

+6. The change will then be reviewed and merged into the master branch if no problem is found.

 IMPORTANT: Only commit to the branch of your name, DO NOT commit directly to the master branch unless the commit has been reviewed and agreed upon by all collaborators.